ctartist621/vicuna/README.md

 $ ./bazel-bin/src/vicuna
 ```

-Finally, `start.sh` will source the .env and
+Finally, `start.sh` will source the .env and also start the program.